MicrosoftEdge/WebView2Feedback/specs/NestedFrame.md

 ```
 Suppose there's a `PermissionRequest` comes from D.
 * If D is a tracked frame (`CoreWebView2Frame`), then D is the
-closet tracked frame from which the request will be raised from.
+closest tracked frame from which the request will be raised from.
 * If D is not being tracked, and C is a tracked frame.
 Then C
-is the closet tracked frame from which the request will be
+is the closest tracked frame from which the request will be
 raised from.
-* If neither C nor D is tracked, then B is the closet tracked
+* If neither C nor D is tracked, then B is the closest tracked
 frame from which the request will be raised.
 This case applies
 to current `PermissionRequested` developers, as they haven't
-subscribe to the `CoreWebView2Frame.FrameCreated` event.
+subscribed to the `CoreWebView2Frame.FrameCreated` event.
+Consequently, there is no change in behavior, and requests
-Therefore, requests originating from iframes will still be
+originating from iframes will continue to be raised from the
-raised from the first-level iframe.
+first-level iframe.

 If the `PermissionRequested` event is not handled in the current
 tracked frame, the request will propagate to its parent